-Based on the past and projected composition of our income and valuation of our assets, including goodwill, we do not believe that we were a PFIC for 2013, and we do not expect to become one in the current year or the foreseeable future, although there can be no assurance in this regard.
-Moreover, as the determination of our PFIC status is based on an annual determination that cannot be made until the close of a taxable year, and involves extensive factual investigation, including ascertaining the fair market value of all of our assets on a quarterly basis and the character of each item of income we earn, our United States counsel expresses no opinion with respect to our PFIC status.
+Based on the past and projected composition of our income and valuation of our assets, including goodwill, we do not believe that we were a PFIC for 2015.
+However, as the determination of our PFIC status is based on an annual determination that cannot be made until the close of a taxable year, and involves extensive factual investigation, including ascertaining the fair market value of all of our assets on a quarterly basis and the character of each item of income we earn, our United States counsel expresses no opinion with respect to our PFIC status.